DarkTechnologies/dt-decisions/README.md

 userChoice('bananas');
 ```

-Or you can call it place to replace a case switch statement.
+Or you can call it in place to replace a case switch statement.

 replace this mess...